zephyrproject-rtos/zephyr/samples/net/mbedtls_dtlsclient/README.rst

    $ make run

-This will result in Qemu running with the following output:
+This will result in QEMU running with the following output:

 .. code-block:: console